 Plants and accessories

 Adding classic plants such as foxgloves, verbena and lavender always lends a period feel to any garden, and they smell amazing too!
 When picking plants, choosing foliage and flowers that contrast against your paving can really make the garden pop.
-For example, orange, blue and white look great against grey porcelain, such as our Emery Grey.
+For example, orange, blue and white look great against grey porcelain, such as our Ipley Grey.
 While Pinks and purples can bring out the varied tones in beige and white shades, like those found in our Vereley Beige porcelain.
 Rustic furniture, vintage pots and urns, and weathered sculptures can all provide a unique, personal style and add the perfect finishing touch to give you that cottage feel.